Tuna pasta

 Method

-1. Put on water for pasta.
+1. Bring water to a boil for the pasta.

 Nutrition